BuddyForms/BuddyForms-Moderation/readme.txt

 If you still get stuck somewhere, our support gets you back on the right track.
 You can find all help buttons in your BuddyForms Settings Panel in your WP Dashboard!

-<h4>Got ideas or just missing something?</h4>

-If you still miss something, now it’s your time!

-Visit our ideas forums, add your ideas and vote for others!

-<a href="https://themekraft.zendesk.com/hc/communities/public/topics/200001402-BuddyForms-Ideas" target="_blank">Visit Ideas Forums</a>

 == Installation ==

 You can download and install BuddyForms Members by using the built in WordPress plugin installer.
 If you download BuddyForms manually, make sure it is uploaded to "/wp-content/plugins/buddyforms/".